 Lessons In Firearms Education, Mid-Pacific Pistol League, Single Action Shooting Society, Skeet

 When line is called hot and shooters are set to go, the buzzer sounds and the firing begins . . .

 Shot timers (held by range officers) record time of each shot to end of each competitor's stage.

 MPPL matches are based on the IPSC format (International Practical Shooting Confederation).

 Shotgun and carbine side matches may also be part of the shooting game.

-Duty rigs or race rigs - each category of limited or unlimited has its own classification for competition.
+Duty rigs or race rigs - limited or unlimited category has its own competition classification.

-Orange netting: 'walls' or barriers, black tape denotes hard cover; bullet hits in the taped area don't count.
+Orange netting: 'walls' or barriers, black tape denotes hard cover,

 MPPL has approximately three matches per month, depending on range scheduling.